RAJNISHMSHRA/countryDetails/README.md

 ## Features

 - Browse and search countries.
-- View country details including population, region, languages, and currencies.
+- View country details including population, region, languages, and currencies charts.
 - Filter countries by region or subregion.
+- First filter is global to search country on basis of capital,name ,population etc.
+- Comparison chart page comparing top 10 country by population and languages spoken
 - User-friendly interface with Material-UI components.

 ## Enhancements